controlplaneio/simulator/README.md

 Development targets are specified in the [Makefile](./Makefile).

 <pre>
-run                   Run the simulator - the build stage of the container runs all the cli tests docker-build          Builds the launch container docker-test           Run the tests setup-dev             Initialise simulation tree with git hooks reset                 Clean up files left over by simulator validate-requirements  Verify all requirements are met dep                   Install dependencies for other targets build                 Run golang build for the CLI program test                  run all tests except goss tests test-acceptance       Run bats acceptance tests for the CLI program test-smoke            Run bats acceptance tests for the CLI program test-unit             Run golang unit tests for the CLI program coverage              Run golang unit tests with coverage and opens a browser with the results doc                   Generate documentation
+setup-dev             Initialise simulation tree with git hooks reset                 Clean up files left over by simulator validate-requirements  Verify all requirements are met run                   Run the simulator - the build stage of the container runs all the cli tests docker-build          Builds the launch container docker-test           Run the tests dep                   Install dependencies for other targets build                 Run golang build for the CLI program test                  run all tests except goss tests test-acceptance       Run tcl acceptance tests for the CLI program test-smoke            Run expect smoke test to check happy path works end-to-end test-unit             Run golang unit tests for the CLI program test-cleanup          cleans up automated test artefacts if e.g. you ctrl-c abort a test run test-coverage         Run golang unit tests with coverage and opens a browser with the results docs                  Generate documentation
 </pre>

 ## Architecture